-The annual budget serves as the foundation for the City of Belle Isle's financial planning and control.
+The annual budget is the foundation for the City of Belle Isle's financial planning and control.
 To begin the budget process, City departments submit their departmental budgets to the Finance Director to use as a starting point for developing the proposed budget.
-The City Manager and Finance Director prepare the proposed budget and submit it to the City's Budget Advisory Committee.
-The City created the Budget Advisory Committee to provide increased public accountability and elected official monitoring of the fiscal position of the City.
-The committee is made up of seven citizens in the City representing each of the seven districts and approved by the City Council.
-The Budget Advisory Committee holds a series of meetings to review and discuss the budget and capital expenditures and provides recommendations to the City Manager.
+The City Manager and Finance Director prepare and submit the proposed budget to the City's Budget Advisory Committee.
+The City created the Budget Advisory

+Committee to provide increased public accountability and elected officials monitoring the City's fiscal position.
+The committee comprises seven citizens in the City representing each of the seven districts and approved by the City Council.
+The Budget Advisory Committee holds meetings to review and discuss the budget and capital expenditures and provides recommendations to the City Manager.
 Then, on or before the first council meeting in August, the City Manager submits the proposed budget to the City Council as required by the City Charter.
-As required by the Truth in Millage Act (TRIM), the City Council holds two public hearings on the proposed budget and millage rate in September and adopts a final budget and millage rate by no later than September 30th, the close of the City of Belle Isle's fiscal year.
+As required by the Truth in Millage Act (TRIM), the City Council holds two public hearings on the proposed budget and millage rate in September.
+It adopts a final budget and millage rate by no later than September 30th, the close of the City of Belle Isle's fiscal year.